Tyrone May: 2021

 On 19 October, May was stood down by Penrith and issued a breach notice by the NRL alleging he acted contrary to the best interests of the game for posting and being part of social media posts which do not align with the values of the game.
 The Breach Notice proposed May must complete further education programs as directed by the NRL.
 May was also issued with a proposed $7,500 fine.

 On 27 October, May was issued with a show cause notice by the Penrith club due to a serious breach in his playing contract which was in relation to his post on Instagram following the club's victory in the 2021 NRL Grand Final.

 On 3 November, May's contract was terminated by the Penrith Panthers board.

 On 1 December 2021, it was reported that May had signed for Catalans Dragons in the Super League.

 2022

 In round 1 of the 2022 Super League season, May made his club debut for Catalans Dragons where they lost 28-8 against St Helens R.F.C.

 In June, May signed a one-year contract extension to remain at Catalans until the end of the 2023 season.

 In October May was named in the Samoa squad for the 2021 Rugby League World Cup.

+2023

+On 21 August, May signed a two-year deal to join Hull Kingston Rovers starting in 2024.

+On 14 October, May played in Catalans 2023 Super League Grand Final loss against Wigan.

+2024

+May played 28 matches for Hull Kingston Rovers in the 2024 Super League season.
+On 12 October, May played in Hull Kingston Rovers 2024 Super League Grand Final loss against Wigan.

+2025

+On 7 June, May played in Hull Kingston Rovers 8-6 Challenge Cup final victory over Warrington.
+It was the clubs first major trophy in 40 years.